awesto/django-shop/docs/reference/configuration.rst

 Django's built-in User model lacks a few features required by **django-SHOP**, mainly the possibility to use the email address as the login credential.
-This overridden model is 100% field compatible to Django's internal model and even reuses the database table ``auth_user``.
+This overridden model is 100% field compatible to Django's internal model and even reuses it's own database table, namely ``auth_user``.

 .. code-block:: python